-One of our favourite things to do as a family on weekends is go for a picnic, but so often it ends up being far too much effort and expense for something that is supposed to be relaxing and simple.
+One of our favourite things to do as a family on weekends is go for a picnic, although more often than not, our picnic’s ends up being far too much effort and expense for something that is supposed to be relaxing and simple!

 At the start of Autumn we decided, very last minute, to wander on down to the lake (technically it’s a reservoir but we call it a lake) for a little picnic, on what was a perfectly mild and sunny Sunday.
 Since it was totally unplanned, we just grabbed our picnic basket, big “picnic quilt” and did a quick detour past the local grocers to grab some fresh bread, fruit, and drinks.